douglangille/darkling-whim/_posts/2021-02-04-haley-alone.md

 categories: 'Fiction'
 tags:
  - Haley
-excerpt: "Nothing but a trail of broken bone amd rotten flesh."
+excerpt: "Nothing but a trail of broken bone and rotten flesh."

 ---